-- The first number is the initial term of the repo given in round months (four months in the case of a 4-3-4).
-This is the minimum term of the repo. - The second number gives the number of round months in advance of the repurchase date which fixes the start of the period during which it can be agreed to extend the transaction (this would be three months before the initial repurchase date in the case of a 4-3-4, so one month after the start of the repo). - The third number is the number of further months for which the repo can be extended after the extension date (three months after the extension date, which would be an extra one month beyond the original repurchase date, in the case of a 4-3-4 repo).
+- The first number is the initial term of the repo given into the nearest number of round months (four months in the case of a 4-3-4).
+This is the minimum term of the repo. - The second number gives the nearest number of round months in advance of the repurchase date which fixes the start of the period during which it can be agreed to extend the transaction (this would be three months before the initial repurchase date in the case of a 4-3-4, so one month after the start of the repo). - The third number is the nearest number of further round months for which thea simple extendible repo can be extended after the extension date (three months after the extension date, which would be an extra one month beyond the original repurchase date, in the case of a 4-3-4 repo).